 4.5 hours to get to Cebu City.
 Total: 6 hours

-Stops: There is one stop before going on board the ferry, you can buy food and there is a CR.
-There is no food nor drinks available on board the ferry.
+Stops: It is one-stop before going on board the ferry, you can buy food and there is a CR.
+There is no food or drinks available onboard the ferry.

 Another stop is halfway on the island of Cebu, at a gas station, just to stretch your legs and have a CR visit.

 Lots of vendors get on and off the bus during the ride, they sell buko pie, crisps, and local food.
 Not one with drinks, so make sure to bring enough water on your trip.

 Although Ceres says it is a non-stop bus, it stops everywhere to let passengers on and off.
 Like any bus in the Philippines.
 My bus was so packed with people that some of them had to stand all the way to Cebu City.